1

 -

-Planting Instructions: Use well-draining soil; avoid overwatering -
+Planting Instructions: Use well-draining soil; plant bulbs or rhizomes shallowly -

-Soil Moisture: Allow soil to dry out between watering -
+Soil Moisture: Allow top inch of soil to dry out between watering -

-Pruning Instructions: Remove yellowing leaves as needed -
+Pruning Instructions: Remove dead or yellowing leaves as needed -

-Fertilization: Feed with balanced fertilizer during active growth -
+Fertilization: Feed with balanced liquid fertilizer monthly during growing season -

 Special Care: Avoid overwatering to prevent root rot